hjk41/Remmy/README.md

 tinyrpc
 =======

-tinyrpc is a simple RPC library built on top of MPI
+tinyrpc is a simple RPC library.
+The communication layer can be implemented with any network library.

-Well, of course you can replace the communication with a socket library or other communication library
+Currently, we suport MPI and boost::asio.

 Current implementation uses C++11 threads and locks, so you need a new compiler to compile the code.

-Tested on visual studio 2012.
+Tested on visual studio 2013.

 Any questions or suggestions, feel free to ping me: chuntao.hong@gmail.com